 Be Prepared (set your clothes out)

-This is simple and somehow it is effective; but each night before bed I simple lay out what I will wear the next day.
+This is simple and somehow it is effective, but each night before bed I simply lay out what I will wear the next day.
 Now, because I scheduled my day already (see item 1) and because I visualized my important meetings (see item 2) I can lay out the outfit that will work best for the following day.
 Do I need the “power tie” or would it be best to be functional and casual?
-Lay it out the night before and take the guess work out of your morning.
+Lay it out the night before and take the guesswork out of your morning.

 Be Consistent (with sleep)

 Believe it or not but you need 7 to 8 hours of sleep and your body will work better when you get consistent sleep; as in 7 to 8 hours of sleep every night.
 If I can get to bed by 10 pm then I naturally wake up the next morning between 5 and 6 am.
 No alarm clock.
 If I lead an early morning Bible study I will use the alarm function on my watch, but for most days I just wake up on time because I prepared the night before.
 Even on my day off, I get up before 7 am to get going on the things I want to do around the house or accomplish with my “free-time”.
 Seriously, I just wake up, I try to sleep in (and occasionally I do) but by 7 am I’m up and ready to attack the day!